-- a) Tell us about yourself and your experience in Interactive Digital Design. - b) Why do you think you are suitable for this course? - c) Choose a piece of interactive digital design (e.g. a mobile app, website, animation, computer game) and explain what you think is effective about it. - d) If you were to design and create your own interactive media product, what would it be and why?
+- a) Tell us about yourself and your experience in Interactive Digital Design. - b) Why do you think you are suitable for this course? - c) Choose something/someone who inspires you that is related to interactive digital design.
+Explain how and why you are inspired by it/them. - d) If you were to design and create your own interactive media product, what would it be and why?

+Production

-Production Arts
+Arts